SMLaursen/SBT/README.md

 When the client desires to withdraw, first his share of USD in the yield protocol is redeemed to the MRM smart contract, which in turn is used to redeem his share of collateral in the lending pool, which in turn is returned to him.

-### Disclaimer
+### Onchain vs Offchain
 This is just a PoC of how to do this onchain using a lending pool.
 It's much more cost-efficient to hedge the currency-risk offchain using conventional financial instruments as the lending pools currently doesn't allow undercollateralized loaning options.
+Essentially, with a healthfactor of 0.85 we can only allocate 85% of our deposit towards generating yield, whereas a EURUSD offchain hedge typically would cost [~3%/year](https://corporate.nordea.com/article/48456/usd-hedging-costs-may-have-peaked).
+Despite not modelled here, recall there will also be interest payments for borrowing in the lending pool.
+Compared to this PoC, any offchain solution would probably not be able to offer guarantees of atomicity while exchanging EUR to USD and creating the hedge, though.
+Also readjusting a offchain hedge to account for the accrued yield may come wite additional costs.

 ### Alternative onchain solutions
 Another way to achieve onchain hedging could be to buy perpetual futures on a DEX that offers greater leverage ratios.
 Such solution would also require a mechanism to prevent liquidations.
 Alternatively, to ease the handling around liquidations, we could acquire DOWN / BEAR tokens for the hedge, but they appear to exists with no more than 3X targetted leverage.